bitcoinerlab/miniscript/README.md

 const { nonMalleableSats } = satisfier(miniscript, { tapscript: true });
 ```

-The objects returned in the `nonMalleableSats`, `malleableSats` and `unknownSats` arrays consist of the following properties:
+The objects returned in the `nonMalleableSats`, `malleableSats` and (when
+`computeUnknowns` is enabled) `unknownSats` arrays consist of the following
+properties:

 - `asm`: a string with the script witness.
 - `nSequence`: an integer representing the nSequence value, if needed.
 - `nLockTime`: an integer representing the nLockTime value, if needed.

-### Satisfier-based malleability analysis
+### Enumerating satisfactions

-This library implements the Miniscript [static type system](https://bitcoin.sipa.be/miniscript/)
+The `satisfier` runs the Miniscript [static type system](https://bitcoin.sipa.be/miniscript/)
-in JavaScript and exposes `issane`/`issanesublevel` via `analyzeMiniscript`.
-The
-`satisfier` uses that analysis and will throw if a miniscript is not sane.
+analysis and throws when a miniscript is not sane.
+For sane scripts it

-When a miniscript is sane, the satisfier **enumerates satisfactions** and
+**enumerates satisfactions** and classifies them as **non-malleable** or
-classifies each as **non-malleable** or **malleable**.
-Even for sane scripts,
+**malleable**.
+Even for sane scripts, there can be malleable satisfactions; they
-there can be malleable satisfactions; they should never be used to spend funds.
+should never be used to spend funds.

 Example (safe vs malleable satisfactions):